Dr. Nicole Vumbaco | DVM

 Establish suspicion (symptoms correspond with mast cell derangements)

-A positive response to treatment agents (decrease in symptomology)
+A positive response to treatment agents (ie your symptoms decrease with antihistamines or other treatment)

 Documenting elevation of mast cell mediators in certain fluids like blood tryptase or urine histamine, leukotrienes and prostaglandins